ashoklathwal/120-DS-Interview-Questions/data-analysis.md

   - The scientific method is eminently inductive: we elaborate a hypothesis, test it and refute it or not.
 As a result, we come up with new hypotheses which are in turn tested and so on.
 This is an iterative process, as science always is.

 #### 8. How can you determine which features are the most important in your model?
-  - Linear regression can use p-value
+  - Feature Selection is an art and a measure of one's experience in data mining field.
+A good business understanding of data is the key here.
+    - Eliminating the correlated variable like length, width and height can be eliminated  if you have the "area" calculated.
+    - Dimentionality reduction by separating the categorical and numerical variables and remove the correlated varaibles.
+For numerical variables, use corrlation while for categorical variable use chi-square test.
+    - Principal Component Analysis(PCA) explain the maximum variance in the data set.
+    - While using linear regression select variables based on P-value.
+    - Measure the trends on target variable based on the available set of features and select top-n fatures accordingly.Applying a good business understanding to estimate the predictors impacting the response varaible can help.
     - run the features though a Gradient Boosting Machine or Random Forest to generate plots of relative importance and information gain for each feature in the ensembles.
     - Look at the variables added in forward variable selection

 #### 9. How do you deal with some of your predictors being missing?
   - Remove rows with missing values - This works well if